samplejs/samplejs.github.io/samples/_posts/2000-01-02-operators.md

 {% include codepen-sample.html title="operators - check if a variable is declared" slug="fKuqJ" %}

 In JavaScript, `NaN` is not equivalent or identical to `NaN`.
-Initially this may seem like a problem, however the {% include mdn-link.html code="isNaN()" href="Web/JavaScript/Reference/Global_Objects/isNaN" %} global function can resolves this.
+Initially this may seem like a problem, however the {% include inline-resource.html code="isNaN()" resource="docs-isnan" %} global function can resolves this.
 An example of this is shown below:

 {% include codepen-sample.html title="operators - equality of NaN" slug="guast" %}